 Traditional payday loans usually follow shorter repayment structures.

-Many borrowers initially search for payday loans because:
+Many customers initially search for payday loans because:

 - applications may feel faster